Diema Sport: Diema Extra

 On 21 February 2015 Diema Extra was relaunched as a premium sport package, initially containing the channels Diema Sport and Trace Sports Stars HD.
 On 8 August 2015, Diema Sport 2 was launched, followed by Diema Sport 3 on 1 July 2021.
+All these channels under the Diema Extra package aired matches from the two highest echelons of the Bulgarian football championship, the matches for the Bulgarian Cup, matches from the English Premier League, First and Second Bundesliga and French League 1, League Cup and FA Cup, German Football Cup, NBA basketball matches, Bulgarian volleyball championships, Formula 1 races and many other sports events.